Malden Island: British nuclear testing

 In 1956, the United Kingdom selected Malden as the "instrumentation site" for Operation Grapple its first series of thermonuclear (H-bomb) weapons tests, based at Kiritimati (Christmas Island).
-Between May 15, 1957 and June 19,1957 three thermonuclear devices with yields ranging between 200-720 kt were detonated at high altitude a short distance offshore.
+In 1957, between May 15 and June 19, three thermonuclear devices with yields ranging between 200–720 kt were detonated at high altitude a short distance offshore.
 British officials insisted that Malden should not be called a "target island".
 The airstrip constructed on the island by the Royal Engineers in 1956–57 remained usable in July 1979.
 Multiple people were invited to observe these tests including future governor general and president of Fiji Ratu Sir Penaia Ganilau.

 Malden Island today

 Malden was incorporated in the British Gilbert and Ellice Islands Colony in 1972, and included in the portion of the colony which became the Republic of Kiribati in 1979.
 The U.S. continued to dispute British sovereignty, based on its nineteenth century Guano Act claims, until after Kiribati became independent.
 On 20 September 1979, representatives of the United States and Kiribati met on Tarawa Atoll in the Gilberts group of Kiribati, and signed a treaty of friendship between their two nations (commonly referred to as the Treaty of Tarawa of 1979) by which the United States recognized Kiribati's sovereignty over Malden and thirteen other islands in the Line and Phoenix Islands groups.
 This treaty entered into force on 23 September 1983.

 The main value of the island to Kiribati lies in the resources of the 200 nmi exclusive economic zone which surrounds it, particularly the rich tuna fisheries.
 Gypsum deposits on the island itself are extensive, but do not appear to be economically viable under foreseeable market conditions, mainly due to cost of transportation.
 Some revenue has been realized from ecotourism; the World Discoverer, an adventure cruise ship operated by Society Expeditions, visited the island once or twice annually for several years in the mid-1990s.

 Malden was reserved as a wildlife sanctuary and closed area, and was officially designated as the "Malden Island Wildlife Sanctuary", on 29 May 1975, under the 1975 Wildlife Conservation Ordinance.
 The principal purpose of this reservation was to protect the large breeding populations of seabirds.
 This sanctuary is administered by the Wildlife Conservation Unit of the Ministry of Line and Phoenix Islands Development, headquartered on Kiritimati.
-There is no resident staff at Malden, however, and occasional visits by foreign yachtsmen and fishermen cannot be monitored from Kiritimati.
+There is no resident staff at Malden, and occasional visits by foreign yachtsmen and fishermen cannot be monitored from Kiritimati.
 A fire in 1977, possibly caused by visitors, threatened breeding seabirds; this remains a potential threat, particularly during periods of drought.

 The island is now an important cultural and archaeological site including 21 archaeological sites, marae, and polynesian grave sites.